 - Make sure you understand if you need to avoid certain foods while collecting your urine.

 - You will be given large containers to store your urine and a container to urinate into.
-Make sure you know how to use them and have a cold place to store the urine while you’re collecting it.
+Make sure you know how to use them.
+Have a cold place to store the urine while you’re collecting it.
 For instance, a refrigerator or in a cooler on ice.

-- You may be instructed to start the collection at a specific time.
+- You may be told to start the collection at a specific time.

 - If possible, choose a 24-hour period when you will be at home so you do not have to transport your urine.